 Form GST PMT-06 will contain the challan to be used to make the payment of tax, interest, penalty, late fees and other amounts.
 The validity of this challan is 15 days.

-The tax payment can be made through any of the following modes:
+GST tax payment Online: The e Payment of GST can be made through any of the following modes:

 - Net Banking